In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 1

 Step 1: Recognize that this is a binomial probability problem.
-The binomial distribution is used when there are a fixed number of independent trials (n), each with two possible outcomes (success or failure), and the probability of success (p) is constant for each trial.
-Here, n = 8 (number of trials), p = 0.53 (probability of success), and we are finding the probability of exactly 3 successes (x = 3).
+The binomial distribution is used when there are a fixed number of independent trials, each with two possible outcomes (success or failure).
+Here, the number of trials (n) is 9, the probability of success (p) is 0.72, and the number of successes (x) is 6.

 Verified video answer for a similar problem: